 A transfer to passive register does not cancel the right of study.
 Students can apply for study right reactivation.
 Starting from 1.8.2016 applications and updated PSP’s are registered to study information system.
 If you have not registered as present or absent, you are required to pay re-registration fee when re-registering.

-Return application form and a personal study plan (PSP) to your Faculty Study Affairs.
+Bachelor's and Master's students return application form and a personal study plan (PSP) to their Faculty Study Affairs.
 Faculty appointed PSP Advisors will assist students on how to make a study plan.
 If a student is not aware who their PSP Advisor is, the student should contact their Faculty Study Affairs.
-A personal study plan is made if it doesn’t exist, or updated is the student is unclear which courses they should take.
+A personal study plan is made if it doesn’t exist, or updated if the student is unclear which courses they should take.

-Doctoral students return the application form, and the PSP and the research plan approved by the Principal Supervisor and the Follow-up Group in Student Center to UniOGS coordinators.
+Doctoral students return the application form, and the PSP and the research plan approved by the Principal Supervisor and the Follow-up Group in Student Center to Faculty Study Affairs.
+UniOGS pages have directions on how to reactivate doctoral study rights.